Understanding Australian Taxes

 After beginning a super pension, you will not be able to make additional contributions until you stop the pension, which is known as a commutation, and begin it again with additional savings up to a maximum of $1.7 million in the pension account balance.

 If you reach the preservation age, retire, and withdraw your retirement benefits as a lump amount before you turn 60, you may be subject to additional taxes.
 To reiterate, the rules are convoluted, and as a result, anyone who is considering retiring earlier than normal should seek the objective financial guidance of an expert in the field of retirement.

 4. What happens when you die?

-You need to nominate who you want to receive your death benefits when you die.
-There are two types of nomination:
+You have to name the person or people who you want to get your death benefits once you pass away.
+There are two distinct categories for nominations:

 - A non-binding nomination acts as a guide to your fund’s trustees, but it can be overturned in some circumstances.

 - A binding nomination allows you to name your dependent or legal representative, usually the executor of your will, and stipulate that they receive your death benefits.
 Your legal representative then distributes the money according to your will.
 You generally need to renew a binding nomination every three years to remain valid, and most funds charge a small fee.

 After your passing, your superannuation fund may, at its discretion, permit your spouse or other qualifying beneficiaries to continue receiving the pension they were getting from you.
 This type of pension is known as a reversionary pension because it “reverts” to the beneficiary of your choosing.